13 Worst Things You Can Do With a Credit Card

 Opening too many new accounts

 Two problems here: having too many open credit card accounts can hurt your credit score, and replacing old accounts with new accounts can also hurt your score.
-For optimal credit health, you should have approximately three open accounts – the older they are, the better.
+For optimal credit health, you should strive to maintain a varied, but relatively small collection of cards that stay open and in good standing for years and years.

 Only paying the minimum due